 As you introduce supervisor roles into your outfit’s depth chart, it can be tricky to obtain buy-in from inexperienced workers.
 After all, employees just trade their time for a paycheck, right?
 Wrong.

-Appropriately designed incentive plans can be the perfect sweetener for new workers stepping into supervisory roles.
-These plans are also a concrete way to demonstrate the perks of building a long-term working relationship with your outfit.
+Appropriately designed reward programs can be the perfect sweetener for new workers stepping into supervisory roles.
+These programs are also a concrete way to demonstrate the perks of building a long-term working relationship with your outfit.

 Responsibility Charting

-Clarifying tasks and responsibilities via Responsibility Charting not only makes for a more efficient outfit, it helps pinpoint those initiatives around which incentive plans would have the most impact.
+Clarifying tasks and responsibilities via Responsibility Charting not only makes for a more efficient outfit, it helps pinpoint those initiatives around which reward program would have the most impact.

-Note: You shouldn’t get in the habit of building incentive plans around your employees’ regular, run-of-the-mill responsibilities.
+Note: You shouldn’t get in the habit of building rewards around your employees’ regular, run-of-the-mill responsibilities.
 Use Responsibility Charting to identify the tasks and responsibilities that will have the biggest impact if your team excels at them.

-Fitting Incentive Plans Into Your Outfit’s Strategic Timeline
+Fitting Reward Programs Into Your Outfit’s Strategic Timeline

 Now’s the perfect time to introduce our Time Cone, which is a strategic way of looking at your outfit’s longevity.
 Essentially, the farther into the future you look, the less hard data you deal with.